 “I am scared to marry a woman like you.
 I don’t know how my life would be!
 Possibly would be hard.
 My mom always told me growing up that all my problems will be sorted out once I get married.
-My wife will handle every small thing in my household, like every other woman has done.
-I might allow her to work, because I am open-minded.
-But her career, her ambitions should be an option for her, while her new family, me – should be a priority.
+My wife will handle every small thing in my household like every other woman has done.
+I might allow her to work because I am open-minded.
+But her career and her ambitions should be an option for her, while her new family, me – should be a priority.

 I need someone more silent.
 I want someone who follows tradition.
 I want someone who respects my decisions.
-Who follows me, wherever I go.
+Who walks alongside me through the journey of life .
 Afterall! aren’t women supposed to uproot everything they have, they want, they need, they crave – and then only need what their husband needs?
 So, what if I don’t do the same for her?
 That is not my role, it’s supposed to be my wife’s.
 This is what a marriage is.
 And no, I won’t let you redefine it just because you want an equal say in it.